 There are various ways to fix a clogged drain.
 Whichever method you choose, be aware that some treatments use harsh chemicals that can cause corrosion to the drain pipe.

 A method that will cause a minimal amount of corrosion would be to use a mixture of salt and boiling water.
-Pour 1/2 cup of salt followed by boiling water, flush with boiling water constantly.
+Pour 1/2 cup of salt followed by boiling water, and flush with boiling water constantly.

 Leaking pipes may be caused by a couple of issues.

 One of them could be because of the high pressure in your plumbing system.
 This places stress on the pipes causing them to leak.

 The second type of leak can be caused if the pipe is damaged resulting in water loss.
 These types of leaks can cause dampness in areas that are not easily accessible and eventually encourage mould growth.

 To address the high water pressure, you can contact a plumber who installs a device that will reduce the amount of pressure in your plumbing system.

 A pipe leak (such as a pinhole leak) should be temporarily fixed but permanently fixed by a qualified plumber.
 A temporary fix will stop the leaking but relying on a temporary fix can lead to bigger problems since the leak may become more severe.